 Read our full Deep Sentinel review.

-How to choose the best home security camera for you
+How to choose the best home security camera

 When shopping for a home security camera, the first thing you'll need to consider is if you're planning to mount the camera indoors our outside.
 Only those cameras that are designed to withstand the elements should be placed on the outside of your house.